SofiFreyr/SofieFreyr/README.md

-- 👋 Hi, I’m @SofieFreyr
+- 👋 Hi, I’m @SofieFreyr,
 - 👀 I’m interested ;)
+- 💻 I work as Integration Lead which involves both coding in Scala and performing generalist duties on the project
-- 🌱 I’m currently learning Scala, plus some GO and Python for pet projects
+- 🌱 I’m currently trying to deepen my understanding of Scala, plus some GO and Python for pet projects
 - 📫 How to reach me sofiefreyr@gmail.com